Battle of Minden

 The Battle of Minden was a major engagement during the Seven Years' War, fought on 1 August 1759.
-An Anglo-German army under the overall command of Prussian Field Marshal Ferdinand of Brunswick defeated a Franco-Saxon army commanded by Marshal of France, Marquis de Contades.
-Two years previously, the French had launched a successful invasion of Hanover and attempted to impose an unpopular treaty of peace upon the allied nations of Britain, Hanover and Prussia.
-After a Prussian victory at Rossbach, and under pressure from Frederick the Great and William Pitt, King George II disavowed the treaty.
-In 1758, the allies launched a counter-offensive against the French and Saxon forces and drove them back across the Rhine.
+An Allied army, under the overall command of Prussian Field Marshal Ferdinand of Brunswick, defeated a Franco-Saxon army commanded by Marshal of France, Marquis de Contades.
+Two years previously, the French had launched a successful invasion of Hanover and attempted to impose an unpopular peace treaty upon the Allied nations of Britain, Hanover and Prussia.
+After a Prussian victory at Rossbach and under pressure from Frederick the Great and William Pitt, King George II disavowed the treaty.
+In 1758, the Allies launched a counter-offensive against the French and Saxon forces and drove them back across the Rhine.

-After the allies failed to defeat the French before reinforcements swelled their retreating army, the French launched a fresh offensive, capturing the fortress of Minden on 10 July.
+After the Allies failed to defeat the French before reinforcements swelled their retreating army, the French launched a fresh offensive, capturing the fortress of Minden on 10 July.
 Believing Ferdinand's forces to be over-extended, Contades abandoned his strong positions around the Weser and advanced to meet the Allied forces in battle.
-The decisive action of the battle came when six regiments of British and two of Hanoverian infantry, in line formation, repelled repeated French cavalry attacks, contrary to all fears that the regiments would be broken.
-The Allied line advanced in the wake of the failed cavalry attack, sending the Franco-Saxon army reeling from the field, ending all French designs upon Hanover for the remainder of the year.

-In Britain, the victory is celebrated as contributing to the Annus Mirabilis of 1759.
+The decisive action of the battle occurred when six British and two Hanoverian line infantry regiments repelled repeated French cavalry attacks.
+In the wake of the failed cavalry attack, the Allied line advanced and sent the Franco-Saxon army reeling from the field.
+The battle ended all French designs upon Hanover for the remainder of the year and formed in Britain part of the Annus Mirabilis of 1759.